Orange-OpenSource/EtheRemark/README.md

 EtheRemark
 ==========

-This project is an adaptation of the project [EtherPlant](http://github.com/Orange-OpenSource/EtherPlant) to view etherpad as a slides made with [remark.js](https://github.com/gnab/remark)
+This project is an adaptation of the project [EtherPlant](http://github.com/Orange-OpenSource/EtherPlant) to view etherpad as slides made with [remark.js](https://github.com/gnab/remark)

+No more Powerpoint (or (Libre|Open)Office Impress) file to make slides, just use Remark!
+Add collaborative work (ideal for a debriefing) with Etherpad and you have the best way to make cool slides with EtheRemark.

 ### Use